TheGameGlitcher/Clownpiece/README.md

 - Intoxicated Kid for helping me make Shiki Eiki summon two enemies correctly
 - Everyone else on the discord who were a part of the design process of this mod.
 There's too many names to remember, so don't feel left out!

-As this is my first mod, please don't expect this to be vanilla tier quality.
-Though, I'm not scared of feedback.
-The more the merrier!
+WARNING: This is my first mod and will be kept up for archival purposes.
+Although I welcome feedback, please do not expect this to be a very high quality mod.
+I'm doing my best.